clemeverger/aimdoc/README.md

 ## 🛠️ **How It Works**

-Aimdoc is a complete documentation scraping solution with three components:
+Aimdoc is a **pure Python CLI tool** that runs completely locally - no server required!

 ### 🕷️ **Scrapy-Powered Engine**